AWS-Cloud-Club-Mehran-UET/HacktoberFest-2.0/Submissions/Team_INFO_TEMPLATE.md

 List the main technologies and tools your team used across all projects.

 ```
-Example:

 Frontend:  React and Next js
 Backend: Node.js and Express.js
-Database: MongoDB and PostgreSQL
+Database: MongoDB
-Other Tools: GitHub, Figma
+Other Tools: GitHub, Figma, Dribble (FOR UI)
 ```

 ---